haipai/USCROPSOIL/README.md

 # Comments

-1. I haven't tested spaital units other than county and HUC8
+1. I haven't tested spatial units other than county and HUC8